ProsperOps_Logo

 ProsperOps helps businesses automate cloud cost optimization, eliminate waste, and maximize savings, ensuring that every cloud dollar is spent effectively.

 ProsperOps delivers cloud savings-as-a-service, automatically blending discount instruments to maximize your savings while lowering Commitment Lock-in Risk.
-Using our Autonomous Discount Management platform, we optimize the hyperscaler’s native discount instruments to reduce your cloud spend and place you in the 98th percentile of FinOps teams.
+Using our Autonomous Discount Management platform, we optimize the hyperscaler’s native discount instruments to reduce your cloud spend and place you in the top 1-2% of cloud optimizers.

 This hands-free approach to cloud cost optimization can save your team valuable time while ensuring automation continually optimizes your AWS, Azure, and Google cloud discounts for maximum Effective Savings Rate (ESR).